open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 * [Jaeger](https://www.jaegertracing.io/docs/latest/client-libraries/#propagation-format).

-Additional `Propagator`s implementing vendor-specific protocols such as AWS X-Ray trace header protocol MUST NOT be maintained nor distributed as part of the core OpenTelemetry repositories.
+Additional `Propagator`s implementing vendor-specific protocols such as AWS X-Ray trace header protocol MUST NOT be maintained or distributed as part of the core OpenTelemetry repositories.

 Note: AWS is used as an example, not as a requirement.